catskin0106/BiomedStuff/Y3S2 SBMS2108 Human Functions and Diseases II/Lecture 2.2 (Renal System) - Regulation of Water & Solute Balance.md

 **Lecture Coverage:**
 - Distribution of Water & Solutes
-- Regulation of Body Osmolality
+- Water Reabsorption in Loop of Henle

 ---
 #### **Distribution of Water & Solutes**